Centennial Parklands: Centennial Park

 James Jones, the Head Gardener of the Botanic Gardens and Overseer of the Centennial Park from 1887-1892 assisted Moore in his task.
 In his Day Book Jones has left a record of the Herculean effort required to clear vegetation, alter landforms, groom slopes, create open spaces and construct the Grand Drive and subsidiary roads, under the pressure of a looming opening date.
 Work included blasting of trenches in the sandstone to create sufficient depth for tree growth.
 The extensive clearing of the native vegetation had revealed just how unsuitable much of the park was for such an activity.

-The opening of Centennial Park on 26 January 1888 was a central event in the midst of a week of Centenary celebrations and Sir Henry Parkes declared it as the ʻPeopleʼs Parkʼ.
+The opening of Centennial Park on 26 January 1888 was a central event in the midst of a week of Centenary celebrations and Sir Henry Parkes declared it as the "People's Park".
 After the opening, work continued in the park with the construction of ornamental ponds and islands.
 Also, in accordance with the fashions of the period monuments were added to the landscape and by 1889 there were eleven statues and two vases in the park.
 The Superintendent's Residence was completed in 1888, while the perimeter fence was completed in 1892.
 Later in the 1890s, the Ranger's Residence and Shelter Pavilion were constructed.

 A tree planting ceremony held on Australia Day 1889, attended by some 40,000 spectators, was officiated by Charles Moore.
-Guests of note included Lord and Lady Carrington, the latter of whom planted the first tree (a Cookʼs pine, Araucaria columnaris)) and a collection of ʻGovernors (and notables)ʼ.
-Prior to this ceremony, the park was largely transformed by hundreds of unemployed men enlisted to turn swamps, scrub and rock into the grand park it would become (ʻIn Briefʼ, in ʻParklandsʼ, Summer 2011/12, 3).
+Guests of note included Lord and Lady Carrington, the latter of whom planted the first tree (a Cook's pine, Araucaria columnaris)) and a collection of "Governors (and notables)".
+Prior to this ceremony, the park was largely transformed by hundreds of unemployed men enlisted to turn swamps, scrub and rock into the grand park it would become ("In Brief", in "Parklands", Summer 2011/12, 3).

-One of the earliest constructed elements in the Park and the main drive around the Park, Grand Drive was originally planted in 1889 with a range of species including figs, elms, poplars and ʻpinesʼ (including Norfolk Island pines and Monterey pines).
+One of the earliest constructed elements in the Park and the main drive around the Park, Grand Drive was originally planted in 1889 with a range of species including figs, elms, poplars and pines (including Norfolk Island pines and Monterey pines).

 William Forsyth was overseer of Centennial Park from 1892 to his death in 1911 and much of the successful horticultural development of the park during the first decade of the century has been attributed to his botanical knowledge and labours.